 - Some tasks may require sitting for 40% of the work day.

-- Must have mental capacity to fulfill the requirements of the job including problem solving, logic, communication and numerical calculations and analysis.
+- Must have mental capacity to fulfill the requirements of the job including problem solving, logic, communication and numerical calculations.

 - Must be able to read and understand written instructions in English.

 - Must be able to use judgment in making decisions and choices.